-The Energy Performance of Buildings Directive (EPBD), introduced in 2002 [8] and revised in 2010 [9] and 2018 [10], together with the EE Directive (EED), the Renewable Energy Directive (RED), the Ecodesign Directive, and Energy Labelling and the Roadmap of the Energy Union (through Smart Financing for Smart Buildings initiative) are considered among the core EU mandates that promote the energy transformation of the EU's building stock.
-Although the rationale behind smart buildings has its origins in the' 80's [11], the revised EPBD directive pointed out their significance as energy systems enablers, favouring RES application, grid flexibility and energy supply.
-The 2018 revision of the EPBD introduced an optional scheme for rating the smart readiness of buildings by establishing a "smart readiness indicator (SRI)" and its calculation methodology.
+The Energy Performance of Buildings Directive (EPBD), introduced in 2002 [8] and revised in 2010 [9] and 2018 [10], together with the EE Directive (EED), the Renewable Energy Directive (RED), the Ecodesign Directive, the Energy Labelling and the Roadmap of the Energy Union (through Smart Financing for Smart Buildings initiative) are considered among the core EU mandates that promote the energy transformation of the EU's building stock.
+Although the rationale behind smart buildings has its origins in the 80's [11], the revised EPBD directive pointed out their significance as energy systems enablers, favouring RES application, grid flexibility and energy supply.
+In view of the Renovation Wave and European Green Deal initiatives, the EU recognizes the necessity to raise awareness of the benefits of smart building technologies, such as building automation and monitoring of building technical systems.
+In support of the European Union (EU) targets of transforming the overall building stock to highly energy efficient, the EPBD recast directive introduced the Smart Readiness Indicator (SRI) for measuring building 'smartness'.
+The SRI framework is expected to act as a low-cost tool to encourage the integration of cutting-edge smart technologies in buildings by supporting technological innovation in the construction sector [12].
 The rating will reflect the ability of a building to modify its operation according to the needs of the occupants, as well as to signals from the grid for improving the building's overall performance, maximising its energy efficiency and providing flexibility to its overall electricity demand.

-For the establishment of the SRI, two technical studies have been executed under the authority of the European Commission DG Energy.
-In particular, the 1st technical study was initiated in March 2017 and concluded in August 2018, conducted by VITO NV, Waide Strategic Efficiency, Ecofys, and Offis [12].
-The 2nd technical study was initiated in December 2018 and concluded in June 2020 [13], conducted by VITO NV and Waide Strategic Efficiency.
-The following definition of smartness was used:
+For the establishment and the technical support to the development of the SRI, two technical studies have been executed under the authority of the European Commission DG Energy.
+In particular, the 1st technical study was initiated in March 2017 and concluded in August 2018, conducted by VITO NV, Waide Strategic Efficiency, Ecofys, and Offis [13].
+The 2nd technical study was initiated in December 2018 and concluded in June 2020 [14], conducted by VITO NV and Waide Strategic Efficiency.
+The 1st technical support study main findings as well as the 2nd technical support study outcomes are summarized within the framework of the final report on the technical support to the development of smart readiness indicator for buildings [15] where the following definition of smartness is used: